efcaguab/great-white-shark-nsw/README.md

 The easiest way to get the code to run in your computer is:

-1. Download github for mac
+1. Get the code.
+Two ways to to this
-2. Clone the repository in your computer
+    * Download [github](https://desktop.github.com), login & clone the repository in your computer
+    * Just download the code from the repo
-3. Open the project in Rstudio.
+2. Open the project in Rstudio.
 Wait until Rstudio installs the required packages
-4. Run the code.
+3. Run the code.
 There are three ways to do this
-  a) Go to the Terminal tab in Rstudio and type `make`
+    * Go to the Terminal tab in Rstudio and type `make`
-  b) Go to the Build tab in Rstudio and click "Build All"
+    * Go to the Build tab in Rstudio and click "Build All"
-  c) Open `main.R` and source the code
+    * Open `main.R` and source the code

 ## Tides